 If you or a loved one has been injured, it is crucial to speak with a Las Vegas truck accident lawyer; you may be entitled to receive compensation for your injuries.
 Call or fill out our attorney contact form for a free consultation.
 The knowledgeable De Castroverde Accident & Injury Lawyers team will fight to get you the compensation you deserve.

 Accidents involving semi-trucks, 18-wheelers, and tractor-trailers are classified separately from automobile accidents because damage can be much more catastrophic due to the truck’s size.
-Truck accidents often cause much more damage to property, and injuries are more severe.
+Truck accidents often cause much more property damage, and injuries are more severe.

 The Federal Motor Carrier Safety Administration (FMCSA) reported that from 2018 to 2019:

 Car and truck accidents that resulted in fatalities were typically caused by inattention, speeding, impairment, or failure to yield the right-of-way.

 Because of their height and size, trucks can be more at risk for specific types of accidents than passenger vehicles, including:

 Many of these accidents are due to negligent actions, such as tailgating, which can cause override crashes, or changing lanes improperly, which could cause blind-spot collisions.